 Whilst we provide links to other websites, these may well have very different privacy and data collection practices to those of our own site.
 Once you leave www.clanmatheson.org, we cannot control and have no responsibility for, the privacy policies or data collection activities at another site.Cookies

 We've greatly simplified our site by cutting down on the number of unnecessary pages and incorporating some of those retained within our new multi-topic pages, so that you can now access a wealth of information from just a handful of locations.
 The site has been re-designed with the objective of making it more of a portal to the global branches and a central point of reference to all.
-Set out below, is an overview of the layout.Home: Main index page of the website Membership: General information on membership Branches: Links to global branch websites and/or contact details History: Multi-topic page with a wealth of historical information Information: Multi-topic page featuring nine topics
+Set out below, is an overview of the layout.Home: Main index page of the website Membership: General information on membership Branches: Links to global branch websites and/or contact details History: Multi-topic page with a wealth of historical information Genealogy: Multi-topic page in the History drop-down menu with a wealth of genealogical information Information: Multi-topic page featuring the following topics

 There are three main emblems of the clan.
 The first is the Chief's Crest.
 The crest is a hand, holding a scimitar, emerging from a five-pointed crown; the correct heraldic description of this is "issuant from an eastern crown or, a dexter hand holding a scimitar, in fess all proper".
 The Chief's Crest is the exclusive personal property of the Chief and can solely be used by him.
 The second is the Clansman's or Clanswoman's Badge.
 This badge may be worn by the Chief's clansmen or clanswomen and differs from the Chief's Crest, as it is surrounded by a strap and buckle carrying the Chief's motto or slogan "Fac et Spera" (Do and Hope) as shown below.
 The third is the Chief's Coat Of Arms.
 Comprised of a red and black shield with a gold lion, supported by two brown bears each with a gold crown around its neck, topped by a helmet on which sits the crest as described earlier.
 Beneath the shield is the Chief's other motto or slogan "O'Chian" (meaning "of Old").
 The Chief's Coat Of Arms is the exclusive personal property of the Chief, and can solely be used by him.